harou24/go_boilerplate/README.md

 ## API Routes

 By default, the boilerplate includes a single route `GET /` which returns a simple "Hello World 🖖" message.
 You can add more routes in the `api.Serve()` function in the `api` package.

-## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-Please see the [LICENSE](LICENSE) file for more details.

-## Contributions

-Contributions are welcome!
-If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.